martirev/LOFT/README.md

 Then, run the following command to build the project: `mvn install`.
 This will run all tests, including UI tests, and build the project.
 To run the app run `mvn javafx:run -f ui/pom.xml` as this runs the ui module, and will start the app.

+To start the REST-API, run `mvn spring-boot:run -f springboot/restserver/pom.xml` from the [project directory](loft).
+This will start the API on port 8080.
+See [the documentation](docs/release3/restapi.md) for how to interact with the API.

 To test the app, run `mvn test` from the [project directory](loft).
 Make sure the source code is compiled first with `mvn compile`.
 The command `mvn install` will do both these two in one, among some other things.
 Doing `mvn test` will run all tests, including UI tests.
 To only run tests for a specific module, go to that module in the terminal and run `mvn test` from there.

 To check the code coverage, run `mvn jacoco:report` from the [project directory](loft).
 This will generate a report for all modules.
 These can be viewed by opening the index.html file in each respective target/site/jacoco folder.